 A Clinical Trial is a process used to test new and existing medications to help develop new treatments.
-At Labcrop, we set out to answer questions like how a drug is absorbed into the body, how a drug reacts to other medications and how the drug is affected by food.
+At Labcorp, we set out to answer questions like how a drug is absorbed into the body, how a drug reacts to other medications and how the drug is affected by food.

 Our volunteers' safety is of paramount importance.